-When we first visited Barcelona in 2007 (gulp) during our honeymoon, we hit all of the typical tourist attractions.
+When we first visited Barcelona in 2007 during our honeymoon, we hit all of the typical tourist attractions.
 We marveled at Gaudi’s masterpieces including the Sagrada Familia, Park Güell and Casa Battló.
 We strolled around the Gothic Quarter and ogled at the beautiful architecture.
 And, of course, we ate lots of beautiful food and visited the city’s most famous market, La Boqueria.

 Like the rest of Spain, Barcelona has changed quite a bit in the past decade.
 Catalunya’s largest city is an even more popular destination with international visitors streaming through the city’s expansive, well-planned streets as the amazing Sagrada Familia inches closer to its eventual completion.

 Don’t get us wrong – the Boqueria is absolutely worth a visit for tourists new to the city.
 There’s a reason that visiting this market is one of the most popular things to do in Barcelona and a Barcelona bucket list item for many.
 But for us, as more seasoned travelers and repeat Barcelona visitors, we wanted to visit an intimate market that caters more to locals than to tourists.